 Use the Track list to add, select, duplicate, delete, lock, mute, and reorder the tracks that comprise a TimelineGeneric term within Unity that refers to all features, windows, editors, and components related to creating, modifying, or reusing cut-scenes, cinematics, and game-play sequences.
 More info

-See in Glossary.
+See in Glossary Asset.
 You can also organize tracks into Track groupsThe term for a series of tracks organized in an expandable and collapse collection of tracks.
 More info

 See in Glossary.

-See in Glossary linked to the Timeline AssetRefers to the tracks, clips, and recorded animation that comprise a cinematic, cut-scene, game-play sequence, or other effect created with the Timeline Editor window.
+See in Glossary that is linked to the Timeline AssetRefers to the tracks, clips, and recorded animation that comprise a cinematic, cut-scene, game-play sequence, or other effect created with the Timeline Editor window.
 A Timeline Asset does not include bindings to the GameObjects animated by the Timeline Asset.
 The bindings to scene GameObjects are stored in the Timeline instance.
-The Timeline Asset is project-based.
+The Timeline Asset is Project-based.
 More info